stuartstaniford/permaplan/docs/open-landscape-description-format.md

 ## Buildings

 OLDF supports a very simplified representation of buildings.
 The goal is not to be a full CAD system capable of designing/visualizing the detailed structure of a building (such as an architect or engineer might use).
 Rather, because buildings are important elements in landscape design, we can represent them in a simplified manner that allows us to see how they relate to the overall design, calculate their interaction with plants (eg a building might shade a tree, or vice-versa, or shrubbery might set fire to a buiding in a fire).
 The level of detail should be sufficient to support a sketch plan usable for a site plan review.

+In particular, the design of the represenation here does not support rendering of the interior of a building, only the exterior.

 The buildings section consists of an array of objects, each of which represents a building.
 A building consists of a group of building assemblies, of which examples are gables, sheds, and blocks.
 Thus the overall format is